DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 RayInfo Ray = Ray0;

-// Total contribution of this path
+// Total contribution of this path float3 f3PathContrib = float3(0.0, 0.0, 0.0);
+if (g_Constants.iUseNEE != 0)
+{
     // We need to add emittance from the first hit, which is like performing
-// light source sampling for the primary ray origin (aka "0-th" hit). float3 f3PathContrib = Hit0.Emittance;
+    // light source sampling for the primary ray origin (aka "0-th" hit). f3PathContrib += Hit0.Emittance;
+}

 // Path throughput, or the maximum possible remaining contribution after all bounces so far. float3 f3Throughput = float3(1.0, 1.0, 1.0);
 for (int j = 0; j < g_Constants.iNumBounces; ++j)